 Award: Honorable Mention

-WHY WE LIKE IT: The deepest diving underwater drone on our list, able to reach depths of 150M (492 ft,) this high tech ROV also offers 4K video, 64 GB storage and an easy to use smartphone app.
-It’s great for underwater videographers, small salvage operations and content creators looking to get high quality shareable footage of fish, scuba divers, sunken ruins and more.
+WHY WE LIKE IT: The deepest diving underwater drone on our list, able to reach depths of 150M (492 ft,) this high-tech ROV also offers 4K video, 64 GB storage, and an easy-to-use smartphone app.
+It’s great for underwater videographers, small salvage operations, and content creators looking to get high-quality shareable footage of fish, scuba divers, sunken ruins, and more.

 The Geneinno Titan is easily one of the most impressive underwater drones on the market.
 It can dive to a remarkable 492 ft, and it also comes with the longest tether (150m) of any of the wired underwater drones on our list.
-With the capability to dive 150 meters underwater, you will be soon be able to upgrade the quality of your underwater content.
-It has a four hour battery life and uses six independent multi-directional thrusters for movement, letting it explore at around 4 knots depending on current.
+With the capability to dive 150 meters underwater, you will soon be able to upgrade the quality of your underwater content.
+It has a four-hour battery life and uses six independent multi-directional thrusters for movement, letting it explore at around 4 knots depending on the current.
 Battery life matches that of the PowerRay, rated at 4 hours.

 Award: Best 4K

-WHY WE LIKE IT: A high quality 4K camera, built-in lighting and an innovative floating wifi base station make this easy-to-use underwater drone a cool choice for capturing beautiful undersea footage.
+WHY WE LIKE IT: A high-quality 4K camera, built-in lighting, and an innovative floating Wi-Fi base station make this easy-to-use underwater drone a cool choice for capturing beautiful undersea footage.
 It’s great for videographers looking to get footage offshore, where the convenience of its floating WiFi buoy comes in handy.

-This innovative ROV may not dive as deep or for as long as the Tether Titan (our #2 pick) but it does have some stand out features that make it a useful tool for exploration and photo or videography.
+This innovative ROV may not dive as deep or for as long as the Tether Titan (our #2 pick) but it does have some stand-out features that make it a useful tool for exploration and photo or videography.
 The floating base station gives you more freedom of movement and the built-in lights let you capture better quality underwater footage.
-Also check out the best underwater camera.
+Also, check out the best underwater camera.

 Award: Best for Underwater Caves

-This versatile underwater drone stands out for its unique omni-directional maneuverability.
+This versatile underwater drone stands out for its unique Omni-directional maneuverability.
 A patented smart thruster system using 6 independent thrusters lets it spin 360 degrees, roll and pitch at any attitude, helping to get the exact right shot every time.
-Another plus for videographers and undersea photographers is the FIFSH V6’s 4000 lumen built-in lights, brighter than the lights on the Gladius (our #3 pick.)
+Another plus for videographers and undersea photographers is the FIFSH V6’s 4000-lumen built-in lights, brighter than the lights on the Gladius (our #3 pick.)